 Learn How To Strain Yogurt the Easy Way using a fine mesh strainer to turn regular yogurt into Greek yogurt.
-No cheesecloth necessary.
+No cheesecloth is necessary.

-Although the thickened yogurt peeled off easily for the most part, some of it stuck and I had to use a spatula to scrape it clean.
-Then I had to rinse the cloth, squeeze it out, find a place to hang it to avoid mildew, wash it the following weekend (because I refuse to do laundry more than once a week), dry it, fold it and then iron it.
-Of course, I still had to clean the strainer.
+Although the thickened yogurt peeled off easily enough, some of it stuck.
+I had to use a spatula to scrape it clean.
+Then I had to rinse the cloth, squeeze it out, find a place to hang it to avoid mildew, wash it the following weekend (because I refuse to do laundry more than once a week), dry it, fold it and then iron it.WHEW!

 (I was kidding about the ironing.)

-Then I got the idea to look for a strainer with mesh so fine no cheesecloth would be required.
-The end of my search was a bouillon strainer.
-The investment was well worth it in my book.
-I know some people claim using cheesecloth is not that much trouble but I prefer to skip it in favor of a good strainer that goes straight to the dishwasher.
+Unfortunately, it was expensive.
+At the time, the investment was well worth it in my book.
+I know some people claim using cheesecloth is not that much trouble, but I prefer to skip it in favor of a good strainer that goes straight to the dishwasher.
 Talk about easy cleanup!

-- Consider your volume requirements.
-The bigger the better.
+The bigger, the better.
 Straining in batches is a hassle.
-I make more than a gallon of yogurt a week so you can imagine how laborious it would be to strain 1 or 2 cups at a time.
+I make more than a gallon of yogurt a week so you can imagine how difficult it would be to strain 1 or 2 cups at a time.
 My favorite strainer will hold 2 quarts– a perfect match for the 2-quart batter bowl I use to incubate my yogurt.

 The strained yogurt will look something like ricotta cheese or even thicker depending on how much whey is drained.
 Whisk it well.
 If too thick, add some whey or milk back in until the consistency is perfect for you.